jarzab3k/reads/books.md

 1. Software Architecture: The Hard Parts: Modern Tradeoff Analysis for Distributed Architectures, Neal Ford, Mark Richards
 1. The Culture Map: Decoding How People Think, Lead, and Get Things Done Across Cultures, Erin Meyer
 1. In Praise of Slow, Carl Honore
 1. Crossing the Chasm: Marketing and Selling High-Tech Products to Mainstream Customers, Geoffrey A. Moore
+1. Test-Driven Development by Example, Kent Beck
+1. The Witcher: The Last Wish, Andrzej Sapkowski

 # 2022